 These nutritious seeds are very absorbent, they create a gelatinous cover around the seed when soaked in water.
 That’s why many choose it as a solution to stand in for egg white when they run out of it.
 Not to mention, chia seeds are healthier than the original ingredient.

-The seeds are often used in cereal, yogurt, protein shakes, or salad dressing.
+This well-known black-colored food is often used in cereal, yogurt, protein shakes, or salad dressing.
 The taste of chia seeds is mild and a bit nutty.
 Their flavor doesn’t compete with other ingredients, as a result, they are perfect with drinks and baked goods.

 As long as there is enough moisture to hold the seeds, any dish can be added with chia seeds to enhance the amount of nutritions intake2.